jackylk/astro/README.md

 ```
 A successfull message is as follows:

-   You are using Spark SQL on HBase!!!
+   You are using Astro!!!
    HBaseSQLContext available as hsqlContext.

 To run a python script, the PYTHONPATH environment should be set to the "python" directory of the Spark-HBase installation.
 For example,
 ```
-export PYTHONPATH=/root-of-Spark-HBase/python
+export PYTHONPATH=/astro-root-dir/python
 ```

 Note that the shell commands are not included in the Zip file of the Spark release.
 They are for developers' use only for this version of 0.1.0.
 Instead, users can use "$SPARK_HOME/bin/spark-shell --packages HuaweiBigData/astro-{version}" for SQL shell or "$SPARK_HOME/bin/pyspark --packages HuaweiBigData/astro-{version}" for Pythin shell.

 ## Running Tests

-Testing first requires [building Spark HBase](#building-spark-hbase).
-Once Spark HBase is built ...
+Testing first requires [building Astro](#building-astro).
+Once Astro is built ...

 Run all test suites from Maven:
 ```